Aaron-Bopp/TIM/30_Topics/32_Terms/physiology.md

 ##### <s class="topic-title">[[physiology]]</s>

-the branch of [[biology]] that deals with the normal functions of living organisms and their parts.
+the branch of [[Biology]] that deals with the normal functions of living organisms and their parts.

 **See**::
 *`$=customJS.dv_funcs.outlinedIn(dv, this)`*